mb21/panwriter/README.md

 PanWriter will look for `~/.panwriter/default.css` to load CSS for the preview.
 If that file is not found, it will use sensible defaults.

-If you put some YAML in `~/.panwriter/default.yaml`, PanWriter will merge this with the YAML in your input file (to determine the commandline arguments to call pandoc with) and add the `--metadata-file` option.
+If you put some YAML in `~/.panwriter/default.yaml`, PanWriter will merge this with the YAML in your input file (to determine the command-line arguments to call pandoc with) and add the `--metadata-file` option.
 The YAML should be in the same format as above.

 ### Document types / themes